hyperledger-archives/education-cryptomoji/code/part-two/README.md

 An important note!
 When you are within a container, you cannot use "localhost" for networking.
 Remember how each container is like its own little computer?
-Well it comes complete with it's own localhost.
+Well, it comes complete with its own localhost.
 For networking to _other_ containers, Docker provides the service names from the compose file as URLs.
 So for example, if you were inside the shell container and wanted to fetch the blocks from the REST API, you would run: